cardano-foundation/CIPs/CIP-1694/README.md

 | 6.
 Treasury Withdrawals                                             | Movements from the treasury, sub-categorized into small, medium or large withdrawals (based on the amount of Lovelace to be withdrawn).
 The thresholds for treasury withdrawals are discussed below. |
 | 7.
 Info                                                             | An action that has no effect on-chain, other than an on-chain record. |

-**Any Ada holder** can submit a governance action to the chain.
-They must provide a deposit of `govDeposit` Lovelace, which will be returned when the action is finalized (whether it is **ratified**, has been **dropped**, or has **expired**).
-The deposit amount will be added to the _deposit pot_, similar to stake key deposits.
-It will also be counted towards the stake of the reward address it will be paid back to, to not reduce the submitter's voting power to vote on their own (and competing) actions.

-Note that a motion of no-confidence is an extreme measure that enables Ada holders to revoke the power that has been granted to the current constitutional committee.
-Any outstanding governance actions, including ones that the committee has ratified or ones that would be enacted this epoch, will be dropped if the motion is enacted.

 > **Note**
+> motion of no-confidence is an extreme measure that enables Ada holders to revoke the power
+> that has been granted to the current constitutional committee.
+> Any outstanding governance actions, including ones that the committee has ratified or ones that would be enacted this epoch,
+> will be dropped if the motion is enacted.

+> **Note**
 > A **single** governance action might contain **multiple** protocol parameter updates.
 Many parameters are inter-connected and might require moving in lockstep.

+#### Fee

+**Any Ada holder** can submit a governance action to the chain.
+Transactions that carry governance actions must satisfy a **minimum fee** to be valid.
+The minimum fee is parameterized by a new protocol parameter `minGovernanceFee`.

+When a governance action is ratified, or when it expires, any governance fee surplus is distributed amongst DReps **that took part in the vote**, regardless of their vote.
+The distribution is done proportionnally to the DRep stake distribution, rounded down to the nearest Lovelace.
+Any remainder Lovelace is sent to the treasury.

+For the fee distribution, we consider the stake distribution at the moment of the ratification (or expiry, depending on the case).

+For example, if a governance action is given `F` fees, `minGovernanceFee` is sent to the treasury and `F - minGovernanceFee` is split amongst active DReps.

+> **Warning**
+>
+> This is a **fee**, not a deposit.
+Funds allocated as fees are effectively
+> spent and do not count as active stake for the duration of the vote.

 #### Ratification